myylee/hpap_multiomics_analysis/multiome/README.md

 - All paths in scripts use command-line arguments
 - Parallel processing is configured using the `future` package
 - Memory requirements vary by step; adjust `future.globals.maxSize` as needed
-- Reference samples (indices 5,6,9,16,21,27,29,31,32) are high-quality control samples used for reference-based integration
+- Reference samples are high-quality control samples used for reference-based integration.
+The default indices (5,6,9,16,21,27,29,31,32) correspond to the following donor IDs when sorted: HPAP097, HPAP104, HPAP131, HPAP139, HPAP146, HPAP155, HPAP157, HPAP159, HPAP160
 - The final object uses `celltype2` for cell type annotations and `wnn5filteredRun2.umap` for visualization

 ## Citation